pwilmart/pwilmart.github.io/_posts/2019-09-20-shotgun-quantification.md

 date: 2019-09-20
 ---

-- it is just spectral counting
-- two-peptide rule and protein ranking functions
-- identifiable versus quantifiable
-  - missing data and low abundance cutoff
-- grouping pros and cons
-  - razor peptide method is not good
-- negative controls vs positive controls

 ## Introduction

 This second installment on data plumbing will tackle the interplay between [protein inference](https://www.mcponline.org/content/4/10/1419.short) and quantitative data rollup in shotgun proteomics.
 The discussion will be about the general problem of how we try to put [Humpty Dumpty](https://en.wikipedia.org/wiki/Humpty_Dumpty) back together again; i.e. how do we form protein expression values from measurements of peptide spectrum matches (PSMs) or MS1 features.